vysogot/filter_matcher/README.md

 ## What it does?

-Invokes a method on a previously filtered elements from a collection.
+Invokes a method on filtered elements from a collection.

 ## Example